Tags

 date

-You may nee to create table and index befor you import.
+You may need to create table and index before you import

 Tablespace: